Looking for stress-free batched cocktails for your next gathering?

 Do batched cocktails need to be refrigerated?

+For cold-batched cocktails, the answer is yes!
 Because home-brewed batch cocktails are made with fresh ingredients like citrus and fruit juices rather than their synthetic equivalent, they need to be refrigerated for safety and flavor when you mix them in advance.

 Should I dilute?